-Benefit from a complimentary child space and enjoy child rates up to age 21 when you book your stay at Sarara Camp, Kenya.
+Benefit from a complimentary child space and enjoy child rates up to age 21 when you book your stay at Sarara, Kenya during 2020.
 Blackout dates apply.
 T&Cs apply.
 Subject to availability.
 Please speak to one of our specialists for more information.

-Enjoy a 50% discount for one partner when you book your honeymoon to Sarara Camp, Kenya.
+Enjoy a 50% discount for one partner when you book your honeymoon to Sarara, Kenya during 2020.
 Terms and conditions apply.
 Subject to availability.
 Please speak to one of our specialists for more information.

-Receive a complimentary night when you book your stay at Sarara Camp, Kenya.
+Receive a complimentary night when you book your stay at Sarara Camp, Kenya during 2020.
 Blackout dates apply.
 Terms and conditions apply.
 Subject to availability.
 Please speak to one of our specialists for more information.

 *All offers are subject to availability and terms and conditions.
 Please contact our team for more information.

 There is no better way to see Kenya than by helicopter or biplane, an experience you won't find anywhere else in Africa.
 You will journey over forests, herds of game, through ravines and over inaccessible cliffs to see Kenya like never before.